AlbertVeli/puzzles/README.md

         And(k1 != a, k1 != b, k1 != c, k2 == b, k3 != a, k3 != b, k3 != c),
         And(k1 != a, k1 != b, k1 != c, k2 != a, k2 != b, k2 != c, k3 == c)))
 ```
-Her the s.add() starts with an Or().
+Here the s.add() starts with an Or().
 That means at least one of the constraints
 inside the Or() statement must be true (satisfied).
 I added logic so that only
 one of the And lines can be true at the same time.
 The first line says k1 is
 a (the first number) while k2, k3 are neither of the three given numbers.